Enhanced Container Isolation FAQs

 Will all privileged container workloads run with ECI?

-No. Privileged container workloads that wish to access global kernel resources inside the Docker Desktop Linux VM won't work.
+No. Privileged container workloads that want to access global kernel resources inside the Docker Desktop Linux VM won't work.
 For example, you can't use a privileged container to load a kernel module.

 Privileged containers are typically used to run advanced workloads in containers, for example Docker-in-Docker or Kubernetes-in-Docker, to perform kernel operations such as loading modules, or to access hardware devices.